PixWizard: Versatile Image-to-Image Visual Assistant with Open-Language Instructions: Introduction

-Experimental results show that PixWizard delivers competitive performance compared to task-specific vision models and surpasses current state-of-the-art general visual models.
-More importantly, our model handles tasks and instruction prompts it has not encountered during training, demonstrating impressive generalization capabilities.
+Experimental results show that PixWizard achieves competitive performance on certain tasks compared to task-specific vision models, and outperforms current state-of-the-art general visual models in most tasks, delivering its strong overall multi-task performance.
+More importantly, our model handles tasks and instruction prompts it has not encountered during training, demonstrating promising generalization capabilities.
 This further highlights PixWizard's strength as a powerful interactive image-to-image visual assistant.